The Hands Resist Him

-The Hands Resist Him is a painting that created by artist Bill Stoneham in 1972.
+The Hands Resist Him is a painting created by artist Bill Stoneham in 1972.
 It depicts a young boy and a female doll standing in front of a glass paneled door, against which many hands are pressed.
 According to Stoneham, the boy is based on a photograph of himself at age five.
 The doorway is a representation of the dividing line between the waking world and the world of fantasy and impossibilities, while the doll is a guide that will escort the boy through it.
 The titular hands represent alternate lives or possibilities.

 The painting became the subject of an urban legend and a viral internet meme in February 2000 when it was posted for sale on eBay with a description implying that it was haunted.